SiteScore™ & PowerMap™

 A top-tier Power Infrastructure site has direct substation access, a clear interconnection pathway, an operating adjacent nuclear facility, and a utility with documented AI off-take history.
 This profile represents fewer than 12% of evaluated sites.

+The market confirmation layer — existing and projected AI power demand signal at and around the site.
 Evaluates the site's proximity to existing and planned AI compute demand — hyperscaler campuses, major metro fiber networks, and the workforce pools required to operate and maintain large-scale data centers.
 This domain distinguishes sites that can be monetized in the near term from those with only long-horizon optionality.

 Distance to the nearest existing hyperscaler or large-scale AI data center campus (Amazon, Google, Microsoft, Meta).
 Sites within 50 miles of an operating campus benefit from established fiber routes, operator familiarity with the market, and precedent off-take structures.
 Sites >200 miles from any operating campus score 0–3.